 UNC offers a one year, ACGME-accredited Transplant Hepatology fellowship.
 This fellowship is primarily clinical and provides training which meets ABIM requirements for board eligibility for certification in Transplant Hepatology.
-Completion of a Gastroenterology fellowship with board eligibility is required for acceptance to this program.
+Completion of a Gastroenterology fellowship with board eligibility is required for acceptance into this program.
 Consideration for combined 3 year training in GI and Transplant Hepatology as part of the ABIM pilot program is also an option.
 There is currently only one slot per year.
 UNC Hospitals is a busy, tertiary referral center for diverse liver diseases.
 We have over 1800 referrals per year including decompensated cirrhotics for transplant.
-The fellowship includes 6 months on the inpatient hepatology consult service which sees a variety of pre and post liver transplant patients.
+The fellowship includes 6 months on the inpatient hepatology consult service, which sees a variety of pre- and post-liver transplant patients.
 The inpatient responsibilities include patient care as well as performing procedures such as liver biopsy.
-The Transplant Hepatology fellow has 3 outpatient clinics per week including Liver Transplant Clinic, General Hepatology Clinic, and Viral Hepatitis clinic.
+The Transplant Hepatology fellow has 3 outpatient clinics per week, including Liver Transplant Clinic, General Hepatology Clinic, and Viral Hepatitis clinic.

-For further information regarding application process and eligibility, please contact Jama M. Darling, MD Transplant Hepatology Program Director email@example.com or Stephen K. Kennedy, PhD Program Administrator firstname.lastname@example.org.
+For further information regarding the application process and eligibility, please contact Jama M. Darling, MD, Transplant Hepatology Program Director, email@example.com, or Steve Kennedy, PhD, Program Coordinator.